 When managers are in a pinch to find talent, they may turn to their own network or an online marketplace for a fast solution.
 Unfortunately, this type of rogue engagement can lead to big misclassification problems.
 Simply put, worker misclassification is more likely to occur because much self-sourcing technology today lacks a level of compliance vetting that enterprises need to compliantly engage highly-skilled independent talent.
 It is therefore very important to educate managers on the risk of engaging independent talent in this way and to encourage them to instead work through an established engagement program or other appropriate channels.

-3. Prioritize Independent Contactor Satisfaction
+3. Take Independent Contactor Satisfaction Seriously

 When independent contractors are dissatisfied or believe they have been improperly classified—perhaps they have been forced to work on a 1099 or think they should be classified as an employee because they do similar work as employees—they are more likely to take action that raises classification questions or triggers an audit.